 Growing in containers is basically “manual hydroponics”.
 The difference is……..you are the pump and the timer.
 Here’s why.

 Contrary to some misinformation out there on the web, hydroponics is not growing plants in water.
-Rather, an inert medium is used for the plant roots to exist in.
+Rather, an inert medium is used for the plant roots to exist.
 That rootzone is then bathed in a nutrient solution on a regular basis, but it is never allowed to be submerged for more than brief “fill” cycles.
 Many systems don’t “fill” at all.
 They simply deliver nutrient to the top of the medium and allow it to drain through the rootzone.
-This keeps the rootzone full of nutrient, air, and water at the same time.
+This keeps the rootzone full of nutrients, air, and water at the same time.

 The inert medium can be soilless potting mixes, perlite, rockwool, clay pellets, pea gravel and a few others less popular.
 They all serve the same function as a place for roots to exist.
-In a true hydroponic system there are several delivery methods: recirculating, one-way-to-ground, and flood and drain.
+In a true hydroponic system, there are several delivery methods: recirculating, one-way-to-ground, and flood and drain.

 Let’s use an example of a tomato plant growing in a large container on the back porch.
-You may think that if you use “real soil” amended with nutritional components that you have supplied that plant with all the food it needs.
+You may think that if you use “real soil” amended with nutritional components you have supplied that plant with all the food it needs.
 Marginally…… and only for a short time.
 Because with repeated waterings through a confined space, the nutrition is rapidly diluted, depleted, and finally washed out the bottom.
 That rootzone quickly becomes devoid of appreciable food.
 In order for the container plant to thrive, it must be fertilized on a regular basis.
 Hence, you become the pump and timer.
 You are essentially engaged in hydroponics, albeit on a manual delivery basis.
 But this doesn’t work with generic fertilizers.

 Let’s say you used a “soilless” potting mix.
 It may even be one of those that says “Up to 3 months nutrition”.
-Well, read the nutritional percentages on the back and you’ll see they are miniscule.
+Well, read the nutritional percentages on the back and you’ll see they are minuscule.
 It’s a gimmick, pure marketing baloney.
 In reality, the mix is virtually devoid of nutrition from the start.
-So, no matter what you start out with as a grow medium in a container, it either has nothing in it, or it very rapidly will have nothing in it.
+So, no matter what you start out with as a growing medium in a container, it either has nothing in it, or it very rapidly will have nothing in it.
 Now the plant is dependent on you, just like in hydroponics.